avalon-lang/avaloni/docs/source/index.rst

 We hope you will find the language useful and more important, we hope it will make quantum computing accessible to you and everyone interested.

+**NOTE:** The quantum interpreter is not documented yet as its implementation is underway.

 Structure
 ---------

-The programming language is made of three parts:
+The programming language is made of two parts:

 * `A classical interpreter`: an interpreter for classical computing or in layman's terms, an interpreter for your everyday computer.
-* `A classical reversible interpreter`: a classical interpreter that supports reversible computation on top of the non-reversible part.
 * `A quantum interpreter`: an interpreter that offers quantum data types and quantum gates that work on those types.
 It is built on top of the classical interpreter.

 This documentation covers all the different parts but individual interpreters that omits certain parts will be made available.
-At the moment though, only a single interpreter is available, the quantum interpreter since with it classical, reversible classical and quantum computing can be accomplished.
+At the moment though, only a single interpreter is available, the quantum interpreter since with it classical and quantum computation can be accomplished.